EqualifyEverything/rabbit-hole/README.md

 This repo is under the GPL-3.0 License.
 In a nutshell, this means you're free to use, modify, and distribute this software as long as you follow the requirements specified in the LICENSE file.
 You can find it here: [LICENSE](LICENSE)

 ## Happy exploring the A11yRabbit Hole! 🕳️🐇🎉

+# rabbit-hole
+Where the data hops in from RabbitMQ and burrows into the database, deep down the rabbit hole 🐰🕳️.